WMET

 Radio station near Washington, D.C.

 WMET (1160 AM) is a mediumwave (AM band) radio station in Gaithersburg, Maryland, serving the Washington, D.C. metropolitan area.
-Over several decades, it has gone through a number of radio formats, from progressive rock to all-comedy to a conservative talk-show format.
+Over several decades, it has gone through a number of radio formats, from progressive rock to all-comedy to a conservative talk format.
 Since May 3, 2010, it has been a Catholic religious radio station.

 WMET moved from 1150 kHz to 1160 kHz in 2003.
 Its transmitter is located in Gaithersburg, Maryland.
 WMET has a daytime transmitter power of 50,000 watts and a 1,500-watt directional signal at night.